 Jenny completed her Bachelor of Education at UNE and began her career as a school teacher, quickly moving into the business world where she was a director in a successful real estate company.
 Her innovation and leadership led her to be selected as national training manager for the First National Group and from there, her adult education and communication skills along with a talent for organisational leadership led her into soft skills training and consultancy nationally spanning the real estate, tourism, and education sectors.
 Along the way, she completed her MBA through UNE.

-Sean O’Toole is Academic Director of UNE Partnerships’ Government programs, with more than 20 years’ experience in adult learning and a focus on optimising the performance of organisations, teams and individuals.
+Sean O’Toole is Academic Director of UNE Partnerships’ Government and Community Service programs, with more than 20 years’ experience in adult learning and a focus on optimising the performance of organisations, teams and individuals.
 He has worked in both vocational and higher education sectors, served on university curriculum advisory boards, and managed industry-leading and award-winning capability-building initiatives in large government organisations.

 Sean is a Churchill Fellow and the 2015 Fulbright professional scholar in vocational education and training, has Master degrees in Education and Australian Studies and postgraduate qualifications in management and organisational behaviour.
 He is extensively published, including authoring five books and more than 60 articles on adult learning and organisation development.